|

 wanted a package which would get their attention."

-Mr. Woods ended up selling the winery in the late 1980s to the Hiram Walker
+Mr. Woods ended up cashing out the winery in the late 1980s, selling the

 drinks firm.
 The focus of this place still features wines that are